ChuksJoshuaa/Home-Tutorly/Web/README.md

 ## Features

-- **Search Functionality**: Quickly search for tutors by name or subject.
+- **Search Functionality**: Quickly search for tutors by name.
-- **Filter Options**: Filter tutors based on criteria such as years, subject expertise, verification, gendr and ratings.
+- **Filter Options**: Filter tutors based on criteria such as years of experience, subject expertise, verification, gendr and ratings.
 - **Responsive Design**: Built with Tailwind CSS to ensure a seamless experience across all devices.
 - **State Management**: Utilizes React Context for efficient state management.
 - **Type Safety**: Developed using TypeScript for enhanced code reliability.